 In contrast, if a site investigation reveals a low corrosion rate in commercial structures, then a visual inspection would suggest that no corrosion is occurring.

 This observation would allow the erroneous conclusion that the threshold had not been reached.
-Whatever the critical concentration level, it appears certain that both the structural environment and the Concrete significantly affect the essential concentration of chlorides required to initiate corrosion properly.
+Whatever the critical concentration level, it appears certain that both the structural environment and the Concrete significantly affect the chloride concentration required to initiate corrosion.

 A hydroxide-to-chloride concentration ratio can more accurately describe these critical values.
 This has been given, among others, by Hausmann (1967) as: